-Christopher Willits is a multimedia artist, an electronic music and guitar pioneer, composer, producer, photographer, filmmaker and system designer.
-Named “the Picasso of sound" (Tokafi), Christopher uses his self-designed software tools to "paint with his guitar" (Pitchfork), creating "mesmerizing, intricate electronic soundscapes" (Nowness) and lush audiovisual performances of weaving patterns, texture, and harmony.
+Christopher Willits is an artist – an electronic music and guitar pioneer, composer, producer, photographer, filmmaker and system designer.
+Named “the Picasso of sound” (Tokafi), Christopher uses his self-designed software tools to “paint with his guitar” (Pitchfork), creating “mesmerizing, intricate electronic soundscapes” (Nowness) and lush audiovisual performances of weaving patterns, texture, and harmony.
 Willits creates immersive experiences of overlapping sound and light.
 Working solo and in collaboration with the likes of Ryuichi Sakamoto, Matmos, Zach Hill (Hella/Death Grips), and Taylor Deupree, Christopher has released over 20 albums within the last decade.
-Willits is based in San Francisco and has a master's degree in electronic music from Mills College.
+Willits is based in San Francisco and has a master’s degree in electronic music from Mills College.

 Christopher Willits is an artist- a musician, guitarist, producer, photographer, filmmaker, teacher all-in-one.
 Willits occupies a unique corner of the electronic-art-music universe—hovering above the intersection of electronic production’s nuts and bolts, new media art, and a wide-open creative mind.
 “I simply imagine, and do the work.”
 Willits’ tireless doing has produced over 23 albums in 10 years—solo and in collaboration with artists including Ryuichi Sakamoto, Matmos, Zach Hill, and Taylor Deupree—and an organic, multi-faceted sound that expands like the vines of an electro-acoustic kudzu plant.
 Christopher Willits is a teacher, a label owner (the experimental hub Overlap.org), a meditator, a tech geek, a visual/new media artist, and virtuosic musician in one.
 In other words, there’s no one out there quite like him.

 Willits designs much of his own software, and his music is a holistic universe in which all elements are interconnected; he folds his guitar lines into bleary, unrecognizable shapes and polyrhythmic textures, adding strokes of percussion, and his own voice until the whole glows with an earthly inner light.
 A full list of Christopher Willits’ releases and accomplishments would take up considerable column space, but a beginner’s guide to Willits includes 2002’s Folding, and the Tea (his watery 12k debut), 2006’s landmark Surf Boundaries (his first full-length record on Ghostly International), 2008’s Ocean Fire (Willits’ collaboration with renowned pianist / composer Ryuichi Sakamoto), and 2009’s Live on Earth Vols.
-1 & 2 (a pair of self-released live albums dedicated to his fans and supporters) and 2011's GOLD, a sound bath of immense relaxation and another collaboration with Ryuichi Sakamoto in 2012, "Ancient Future"
+1 & 2 (a pair of self-released live albums dedicated to his fans and supporters), 2011's GOLD, a sound bath of immense relaxation and another collaboration with Ryuichi Sakamoto in 2012, "Ancient Future"

 Willits completed his Master's Degree in Electronic Music at Mills College where he studied with Pauline Oliveros and Fred Frith.
 At Mills he explored structure-generating processes in music; a focus not unfamiliar to former Mills affiliates John Cage and Steve Reich.
 Prior to Mills, Willits focused on painting, video art, sound art and music at the Kansas City Art Institute.